Here are five public spas within Mexico City that you can enjoy during hot days that won't compromise your wallet.

 Jalapa 2000 Park in Álvaro Obregón

 In this spa, there is recreational space and games for the little ones, several swimming pools, and wading pools.
-This spa is free and has the capacity to receive more than two thousand visitors.
+This spa is free and can receive more than two thousand visitors.

 Balneario Peñón de los Baños in Puerto Aéreo